 Judy Baker is completely creative.
 She attributes her love of color to her mother and her love of books to her father.
-From an early age, communications has been her passion.
-She acted in little theatre and studied drama and telecommunication at San Diego State University.
+From an early age, communication and connection have been her passion.
+She acted in little theater and studied drama and telecommunication at San Diego State University.
 Baker came north for an audition at A.C.T., and although she didn’t get the part, she moved to San Francisco — where she met her future husband at a party on Pier 33, July 4th, 1976.

 Baker started off providing graphic design services to small businesses.
 They kept asking for help with their marketing.
 Being smart enough to recognize a need, she began offering marketing services to clients around the country.
 She specializes in helping independent authors sell more books.

-A cancer survivor, she lives in Sonoma with her husband, Garry, and 3 chickens, Buffy, Spot and Rosita.
+A cancer survivor, she lives in Sonoma with her husband, Garry, and 4 chickens, Aria, Puff, Lacey, and Scarlet.